vitiv-ux/Scientific-computing-for-physics-students/Task01.md

 # HOW TO INSTALL ALMALINUX 9 USING DOCKER (Windows)
 Author: Apolloni Vittorio.\
-Last Updated: march, 3, 2025.
+Last Updated: march, 4, 2025.
 __________________________________________________________________

 In your life, it might happen that you choose to follow a course on scientific computing, and the first task will be to write a Markdown on how to install AlmaLinux 9 using Docker.
 Don't worry, follow these instructions and you'll be set up in no time.
+For those of you who are completelly new to these arguments i also leave a link for a Markdouwn guide on GitHub -> [link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

 ## Introduction
 Before continuing with the steps to complete the task, let's understand what Docker is.